 The NCAA has a policy for standards of eligibility to participate in Division 1 & Division 2 college athletics.
-This includes the creation of a clearinghouse through which an athlete must become certified.
+This includes the creation of a Clearinghouse through which an athlete must become certified.
 Each athlete must also complete the NCAA Clearinghouse form by the end of his or her junior year in order to gain certification.
-This can be done at: https://web3.ncaa.org/ecwr3/.
+This can be done at www.eligibilitycenter.org.

-SAT scores must also be sent to the clearinghouse.
+SAT scores must also be sent to the Clearinghouse.
 Designate the NCAA Clearinghouse as a recipient of your SAT scores.

-Student Athletes Insurance Coverage
+Student-Athletes Insurance Coverage:

-Student- Athletes are covered by the school's insurance policy for the treatment of a bodily injury sustained while taking part in a school athletic activity.
+Student-athletes are covered by the school's insurance policy for the treatment of a bodily injury sustained while taking part in a school athletic activity.

 Calvary Christian Academy's Student-Athlete insurance is a secondary insurance.
-The student- athletes medical insurance should provide primary coverage.
+The student-athlete's medical insurance should provide primary coverage.

-To be covered, claims must be reported and filed within thirty one(31) days of a covered incident or as soon as possible.
+To be covered, claims must be reported and filed within thirty-one (31) days of a coverable incident or as soon as possible.

-Student Athlete Social Media and Communication Policy
+Student-Athlete Social Media and Communication Policy:

-Calvary Christian Academy Student-Athletes are expected to represent themselves in a Christ-like manner while using different social media platforms.
-CCA Student-Athletes not only represent themselves, but their respective Teams, Coaches, Families, Ministry, and The Lord.
+Calvary Christian Academy Student-Athletes are expected to represent themselves in a Christ-like manner whiling using different social media platforms.
+CCA Student-Athletes not only represent themselves, but also their respective teams, coaches, families, ministries, and the Lord.

-CCA Student-Athletes are expected to interact with fellow student-athletes, opponents, coaches, officials, and fans in a way that is glorifying to the Lord on social media platforms.
-Any violation of this is subject to consequence, from both CCA and CCA Athletics.
-Any activity that is not meeting these standards should be reported to CCA Athletic Director Shawn Bramble immediately.
-Social Media activity must also follow CCA Student Handbook Policies and NFHS, PIAA, and BAL rules.
+CCA Student-Athletes are expected to interact online with fellow student-athletes, opponents, coaches, officials, and fans in a way that is glorifying to God.
+Any violation of this is subject to a behavior consequence from the Athletic Director or School Principal.
+Any behavior or activity that is not meeting the above noted expectations, should be reported to the Athletic Director.
+Social Media and all online activity must also follow the expectations found within CCA's Parent/Student Handbook, as well as NFHS, PIAA, and BAL rules.

-Communication Between CCA Coaches/Student-Athletes
+Communication Between CCA Coaches and Student-Athletes:

-School-approved coaches and extracurricular activity leaders can communicate, only with parental permission, through the "Remind" app (or similar apps specifically cleared by the Athletic Department and Administration) and text messaging for information-giving or activity related purposes only.
+School-approved coaches and extracurricular activity leaders may communicate, but only with parental permission through the "Remind" app (or similar apps specifically cleared by the Athletic Department and School Administration) and/or text messaging for information-giving or activity related purposes only.
 Personal communication should not take place.
-Approved informational or activity related purposes would include checking on an injury status, notifying of last-minute schedule changes/cancellations, and checking on the welfare of a student in a situation where they are unaccounted for, late, etc.

-In the event a coach provides a phone number to student-athletes to meet the standards above, student-athletes should only be using this resource for emergencies, information-giving, or activity-related purpose or communication.
+Approved informational or activity-related purposes would include: checking on an injury status, notification of last-minute schedule changes/cancellations, and checking on the welfare of a student in a situation where they are late or unaccounted for, etc. In the event that a coach provided a phone number to student-athletes for the reasons listed above, student-athletes should only use this resource for emergencies, information-giving, or activity-related purposes.